methodicaldebugger/fusion/Architecture.md

 You can't make every arbitrary library magically interoperable so fusion needs adapters!

-Fusion itself also needs good documentation and a rust-style debugger + many other things.
+When someone downloads Fusion, the will also get the Fusion toolchain such as a rust-style debugger + a rust style package manager.

+The package manager downloads plugins/adapters and ecosystem plugins.

-Fusion would benefit greatly from other easily downloadable plugins or dependancies, such as: cloud builds, JIT + AOT, UI framework(like flutter), actors system(elixir/elang), SQLite, REPL + Jupyter.
+Plugins/adapters can improve developer experience like: cloud builds, JIT + AOT, UI framework(like flutter), actors system(elixir/elang), SQLite, REPL + Jupyter.
 The architecture must support this!

-I'd avoid calling the executable component literally the "Fusion compiler" when it's compiling C/C#.
+Ecosystem plugins include: C interoperability, C++ interoperability, rust, nim, zig, java, dart, golang, C#, swift, dart and potentialy more.

 A cleaner architecture might be: Fusion Toolchain